Shah-Arsalan/Is-your-birthday-lucky/README.md

-This app tells if your birthday is lucky or not based on your lucky number.
+This Vanilla JS app tells if your birthday is lucky or not based on your lucky number.